 - Let cool for 15 minutes.

-- Assemble by placing one cookie top-down on a plate, then add a scoop of whipped cream on top.
-Top with another cookie to create a whoopie pie 'sandwich.'
+- Assemble by placing one cookie top-down on a plate, then add a scoop of whipped cream filling on top.
+Top with another cookie to create a whoopie pie sandwich.
 Enjoy immediately to avoid whipped cream melting, or freeze to make into a delicious frozen treat!

-- It’s very important to store the can of coconut cream in the fridge for at least 24 hours before making the frosting.
+- It’s important to store the can of coconut cream in the fridge overnight before making the filling.
+Only scoop out the cream, skip the water at the bottom.
 Do not use coconut milk, it is too watery.

 - Raw nut butter will work best, especially if it’s ‘drippy.’
 Ideally stored at room temperature.

-- The whipped cream is best stored in the freezer for at least 1 hour.
+- If you’re in a warm climate, the whipped cream is best stored in the freezer for at least 1 hour.
 I like to scoop it on top of the cookie just like ice cream.